Wall Street closes lower as investors ready for earnings

 Equities gave up gains late in the day with the three major indexes finishing in negative territory after posting losses last week.

-Investors were looking for cues from the first-quarter earnings season, beginning with Alcoa's (AA.N) report after the bell.
+Investors are next looking for cues from the first-quarter earnings season, beginning in earnest with Alcoa's (AA.N) report after the bell on Monday.
+Ahead of the results, Alcoa shares rose 3.9 percent.

-The metals company reported a lower quarterly profit, with results hurt by low alumina and aluminum prices, and its shares fell more than 2 percent in extended trading.

 Profits at S&P 500 companies are expected to have fallen 7.7 percent in the first quarter, according to Thomson Reuters I/B/E/S.